Maxine Samantha Page

 About Me

-Maxine is an obsessive documentary watcher and podcast consumer — the more wretched, unjust, heartbreaking, and politically deep-diving, the better.
-But, she’s 100% not above binging 12 seasons of MAFSA non-stop, as was the case during the COVID lockdown.
 Maxine Page is also a media masochist who loves dissecting Alt-right ideology and conspiracy theories.
-In addition, Maxine paints, scavenges for furniture to upcycle, creates weird (unique?) art pieces, and advocates for causes she AGAF about.
+In addition, she paints, scavenges for furniture to upcycle, creates weird (unique?) art pieces, advocates for causes she GAF about, and helps care for her mom who has dementia.

 Contact Me